 Planning context

-HM advised the Steering Group that we are required to work within the Bassetlaw district council policy CS8 and the maps showing potential housing areas.
+HM advised the Steering Group that we are required to be in conformity with Bassetlaw district council’s policy CS8 and the maps showing potential housing areas.

 Key Steps Overview

 Getting started

 James Green – suggested using a map, showing it to people, asking where they live and recording it on the map; he advised that questions should be asked to the parishioners to identify their issues.